University of Newcastle Students' Association: Construction of Warabrook railway station

-Amid growing transportation concerns from students as the Callaghan campus expanded, NUSA initiated a protracted student-led campaign during the late 1970s for a new railway station to be constructed on the Great Northern Railway line to service the campus.
+Amid growing transportation concerns from students as the Callaghan campus expanded, NUSA initiated a protracted student-led campaign during the late 1970s for a new railway station to be constructed on the Main Northern railway line to service the campus.
 The organisation held several extended public campaigns and lobbied state and federal members of parliament for support.
-NUSA was ultimately successful in this campaign by the early 1990s and on 23 October 1995, the Warabrook (University) railway station was opened.
+NUSA was ultimately successful in this campaign by the early 1990s and on 23 October 1995, Warabrook railway station was opened.

 Preventing the closure of the Huxley Library

 In the late 1990s and early 2000s the Vice-Chancellor announced several plans to close the Huxley Library.
 NUSA and the student body led strong campaigns against this, in one instance organizing and holding three successive rallies of several hundred students each in the same week.
-The large-scale student protests organised by NUSA caused the University to abandon plans to close the Library.
+The large-scale student protests organised by NUSA caused the university to abandon plans to close the Library.